wcswesley7-design/GhostPay/README.md

 - Use `JWT_SECRET` in `.env` for production.
 - Pix and card flows are simulated locally; to go live you must integrate a regulated BaaS/PSP provider and complete compliance.
 - Webhooks are signed with `X-GhostPay-Signature: sha256=<hmac>` using the webhook secret.
+- For write operations, you can send `Idempotency-Key` to avoid duplicate processing.

 ### Webhook events
 - `pix.charge.created`